mozilla-mobile/android-components/README.md

     This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/

+   #aboat android components

+   There are some necessary building blocks that an Android application consists of.
+These loosely coupled components are bound by the application manifest file which contains description of each component and how they interact.
+The manifest file also contains the app’s metadata, its hardware configuration and platform requirements, external libraries and required permissions.

+There are the following main components of an android app:-

+Activities-
+Activities are said to be the presentation layer of our applications.
+The UI of our application is build around one or more extensions of the Activity class.
+By using Fragments and Views, activities set the layout and display the output and also respond to the users actions.
+An activity is implemented as a subclass of class Activity.

+filter_none
+edit
+play_arrow

+brightness_4
+public class MainActivity extends Activity {
+}
+Services-
+These are like invisible workers of our app.
+These components run at backend, updating your data sources and Activities, triggering Notification and also broadcast Intents.
+They also perform some tasks when applications are not active.
+A service can be used as a subclass of class Service:

+filter_none
+edit
+play_arrow

+brightness_4
+public class ServiceName extends Service {
+}
+Content Providers-
+It is used to manage and persist the application data also typically interact with SQL database.
+They are also responsible for sharing the data beyond the application boundaries.
+The Content Providers of a particular application can be configured to allow access from other applications, and the Content Providers exposed by other applications can also be configured.
+A content provider should be a sub class of the class ContentProvider.

+filter_none
+edit
+play_arrow

+brightness_4
+public class contentProviderName extends  ContentProvider { public void onCreate(){}
+}
+Intents-
+It is a powerful inter-application message-passing framework.
+They are extensively used throughout Android.
+Intents can be used to start and stop Activities and Services, to broadcast messages system-wide or to an explicit Activity, Service or Broadcast Receiver or to request an action be performed on a particular piece of data.

+Broadcast Receivers-
+They are known to be intent listeners as they enable your application to listen the Intents that satisfy the matching criteria specified by us.
+Broadcast Receivers make our application to react to any received Intent thereby making them perfect for creating event driven applications.

+Widgets-
+These are the small visual application components that you can find on the home screen of the devices.
+They are special variation of Broadcast Receivers that allow us to create dynamic, interactive application components for users to embed on their Home Screen.

+Notifications-
+Notifications are the application alerts that are used to draw user’s attention to some particular app event without stealing focus or interrupting the current Activity of the user.
+They are generally used to grab user’s attention when the application is not visible or active, particularly from within a Service or Broadcast Receiver.
+Examples: E-mail popups, Messenger popups etc.